by Lakhpreet Kaur

 Reason 19: Waheuguru Made Us This Way

-- Another reason some Sikhs keep long hair is to live in harmony with the will of Waheguru.
-Trimming or shaving only emphasizes the futility of human effort.
+– Another reason some Sikhs keep long hair is to live in harmony with the hukham (will/order) of Waheguru.

 – Kesh indicates a Sikhs acceptance of Waheguru’s will says G.S.
 Sidhu.